 Causes of Brain Strokes

 There are two main types and causes of brain strokes in the central nervous system.
 Sudden blocking of arteries can cause acute ischemic strokes or damage to blood vessels, resulting in bursting or leaks that can cause hemorrhagic strokes and cryptogenic strokes.
 Over 80-85% of strokes are ischemic, and about 10-15% of strokes are hemorrhagic.
-Strokes caused by bleeding cause more damage and are more challenging to treat than ischemic.
-Some patients may have a very short disruption to the brain known as a transient ischemic attack (TIA) or “mini-strokes,” but these types of strokes are not as dangerous and might not cause permanent brain damage.
+Strokes caused by bleeding cause more damage and are more challenging to treat than ischemic strokes.
+Some patients may have a very short disruption to the brain known as a transient ischemic attack (TIA) or “mini-stroke,” but these types of strokes are not as dangerous and might not cause permanent brain damage.

 Stem Cells for Ischemic Strokes

-A stroke caused by blockage of the blood vessels that supply blood to our brain is known as an ischemic stroke and is generally the most common type of stroke we treat at the Regeneration Centre.
+A stroke caused by blockage of the blood vessels that supply blood to our brain is known as an ischemic stroke and is generally the most common type of stroke we treat at the Regeneration Center.
 There are two main classifications for ischemic strokes.

 Stem Cells for Hemorrhagic Strokes